wyxfhb/jettl/obsidian_notes/Notes From Email To Organize.md

 [Why, When and How to Protect Your Code from the Framework - Dmitry Sagatelyan -GDevCon#5](https://www.youtube.com/watch?v=fVx8PO02fzw)
 @31:48, Anton
-> Value in decopuling from the framework, then you can test the code without the framework, you can use the code without the framework, don't have coupling (which otherwise slows down load times)
+> Value in decoupling from the framework, then you can test the code without the framework, you can use the code without the framework, don't have coupling (which otherwise slows down load times)

 #### Created Aliases